In this article

 TL;DR

-Set your Swiss DCA to monthly batches, whitelist one verified cold-storage address at a FINMA-supervised exchange, let Relai auto-withdraw or set a Pocket Bitcoin threshold, run a 15-minute quarterly address check on your hardware wallet, pull the ESTV Kursliste value from ICTax every December 31, and wipe-restore once a year.
-That is the complete workflow.
-The sections below explain each step with the numbers.
+Set the Swiss DCA to monthly batches.
+Whitelist one verified cold-storage address at a FINMA-supervised exchange.
+Let Relai auto-withdraw or set a Pocket Bitcoin threshold.
+Run a 15-minute quarterly address check on the hardware wallet.
+Pull the ESTV Kursliste value from ICTax every December 31.
+Wipe-restore once a year.
+That is the workflow.
+The sections below show the numbers.

 The problem DCA stackers do not talk about

-I work in the crypto self-custody space, and the gap I see most often is not people choosing the wrong exchange or the wrong hardware wallet.
-It is people who have a running DCA plan that terminates on the exchange.
-Twelve months of CHF 200 purchases sitting in a custodial account because the self-custody step felt complicated.
+I work in the crypto self-custody space, and the gap I see most often is not the wrong exchange or the wrong hardware wallet.
+It is a running DCA plan that ends on the exchange.
+Twelve months of CHF 200 buys parked in a custodial account because the self-custody step felt complicated one Tuesday and never got revisited.

-The result is a savings strategy that defeats its own purpose.
-You escaped timing risk through DCA, then re-introduced counter-party risk by leaving coins on a platform that holds them as IOUs.
+You escaped timing risk through DCA, then reintroduced counter-party risk by leaving the coins on a platform that holds them as IOUs.
+The savings strategy now defeats its own purpose.

-The workflow in this post closes that gap.
-It connects a Swiss DCA plan to cold storage end-to-end: purchase, auto-withdraw, hardware verification, and Swiss tax reconciliation.
-Every step has a specific decision or action.
-There is nothing speculative here.
+The workflow below closes the gap.
+It connects a Swiss DCA plan to cold storage end to end: purchase, auto-withdraw, hardware verification, Swiss tax reconciliation.
+Every step is a specific decision or action.

-If you are still deciding on the DCA mechanics themselves, start with the Bitcoin DCA strategy guide first, then return here.
+If you are still picking your DCA mechanics, read the Bitcoin DCA strategy guide first and come back.

 Why Switzerland changes the workflow

-On platform selection, FINMA supervision matters.
+FINMA supervision shapes platform choice.
 Under AMLO-FINMA Art.
-51, Swiss platforms must verify identity for purchases above CHF 1,000 and apply the travel rule for withdrawals above CHF 1,000.
-This means your cold storage address is registered against your KYC identity on every FINMA-supervised platform.
+51, Swiss platforms verify identity for purchases above CHF 1,000 and apply the travel rule for withdrawals above CHF 1,000.
+Your cold storage address ends up registered against your KYC identity on every FINMA-supervised platform.
 That is a compliance fact, not a problem.

-On KYC, the CHF 1,000 threshold for basic identity verification and CHF 15,000 for full customer identification under AMLO-FINMA Art.
-51 apply at Relai, Pocket Bitcoin, and other Swiss platforms.
-Keep source-of-funds documentation ready if your DCA plan accumulates toward the higher threshold over the year.
+The KYC thresholds also matter at execution time.
+CHF 1,000 triggers basic verification and CHF 15,000 triggers full customer identification, both under AMLO-FINMA Art.
+51. Keep source-of-funds documentation ready if your DCA plan accumulates toward the higher threshold across the year.

-On tax, Swiss private investors pay zero capital gains tax on Bitcoin sales.
-But they owe annual wealth tax on the December 31 balance at the ESTV Kursliste rate from estv.admin.ch.
-Cold storage holdings are taxable the same as exchange holdings.
-ICTax at ictax.admin.ch is the official tool for calculating the CHF value.
-Running the full reconciliation takes 30 minutes once you have the transaction export from your exchange.
+Swiss private investors pay zero capital gains tax on Bitcoin sales.
+They owe annual wealth tax on the December 31 balance at the ESTV Kursliste rate from estv.admin.ch.
+Cold storage holdings are taxed the same as exchange holdings.
+ICTax at ictax.admin.ch is the official tool for the CHF value.
+The full reconciliation takes 30 minutes once you have the exchange CSV.

 Step 1 Monthly batch vs weekly batch threshold decision